-The process used to design your individual plan of mental health supports, service, or treatment is called "Person-Centered Planning (PCP)."
+The process used to design your individual plan of behavioral health supports, service, or treatment is called "Person-Centered Planning (PCP)."
 PCP is your right protected by the Michigan Mental Health Code.
-The document created is called an Individual Plan of Service (IPOS).
-If you are receiving services for a substance use disorder, your IPOS may be titled an "Individual Treatment Plan."
+The document created is called an Individual Plan of Service (IPOS) or an Individual Treatment Plan.